Garrison, New York: Media

 Garrison is served by two weekly newspapers: The Highlands Current, founded in 2010 and published on Friday, and the Putnam County News & Recorder, founded in 1868 and published on Wednesday.

 Schools

 Garrisons students are served by the Garrison Union Free School, a K–8 school.
-Graduating students have the choice of going to Haldane High School in Cold Spring or across the river to James O'Neill High School in Highland Falls for high school.

-Haldane High School is located in Cold Spring and was awarded a Blue Ribbon school in 2016.
+Graduating students have the choice of attending Haldane High School in Cold Spring or James I. O'Neill High School across the river in Highland Falls.
+Haldane High School was recognized as a Blue Ribbon School in 2016.

 The Manitou Learning Center is a private Garrison school that emphasizes bilingual education, experiential learning and purposeful play.